xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 >
 > You need a Katalon account.
 You can create a Katalon account on our website: [Sign Up to Katalon](https://www.katalon.com/sign-up/).

-## Invite a User to join an Organization
+## Invite Users to join an Organization

 > Notes:
 >